brooks-builds/nature_of_code_in_rust/ecosystem/README.md

 -   [x] keep everything in the arena
 -   [x] Walkers can eat eachother
 -   [x] Slow the growth
--   [ ] walker that moves towards a random entity that they can eat
+-   [x] walker that moves towards a random entity that they can eat
+-   [x] Performance increase
+-   [ ] Walkers don't disapear when eating each other
+-   [ ] last walker alive wins
 -   [ ] Create screenshots for thumbnails
--   [ ] last walker alive wins
--   [ ] Performance increase

 # Maybe todo